Skip to Main Content

 • CC BY-ND: A work with this license allows sharing but not to remix, transform or build on the original work.

 3. Add durable URLs to syllabi or LMS.
-Find the durable or permanent URL for your OER and distribute that to your students through your syllabi, LMS, or wherever you list your course materials to students.
+Find the durable or permanent URL for your OER and distribute that to your students through your syllabi, LMS, or wherever you list your course materials.

-4. Save or download the work if possible.
-This ensures you and your students can keep the work if its URL changes or its host site or server is down.
-It also gives you the option to re-use or share if it is not readily available.
+4. Save or download the work.
+This ensures you and your students can keep the work if its URL changes or its host site is down.
+You also have the option to to re-use or share if it is not readily available and use it as its CC license allows.